Li88leOwl/PacketLabForNewbies/README.md

 This folder contains challenges that are **unsolved**—your mission is to take on these exercises and solve them.
 By solving these, you’ll gain practical experience with:

+- Skills Integrated Challenge
-- Advanced routing and switching
+- Server Firewalls and Router ACLs
-- Network security and firewalls
+- Router and Switch Redundancy
+- Configuring VPN Tunnel Mode
-- VPN configuration
+- Configuring VPN Transport Mode
-- Wireless security
+- WEP WPA2 PSK WPA2 RADIUS
+- Using File and Data Integrity Checks
+- Communicating in a Cyber World
+- Creating a Cyber World
 - And more!

 ### How to Get Started